superphiz/ethdo/docs/usage.md

 ethdo provides features to manage wallets and accounts, as well as interacting with Ethereum 2 nodes and remote signers.
 Below are a list of all available commands.

 Note that the below provides a list of commands rather than a howto guide.
-Please follow the
+Please follow the [How To](howto.md) for a basic guide to common tasks.

 ### `wallet` commands